floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_saml.md

 server.publicBaseUrl: "https://kibana.example.com:5601"
 ```

 For older versions of Kibaba, please use the setting `searchguard.frontend_base_url`:

 ```yaml
 searchguard.frontend_base_url: "https://kibana.example.com:5601"
 ```

-Furthermore, the OIDC protocol requires special settings for the cookies used by Search Guard (For background information on this, see for example [this blog post at auth0.com](https://auth0.com/blog/browser-behavior-changes-what-developers-need-to-know/).
+Furthermore, the OIDC protocol requires special settings for the cookies used by Search Guard (For background information on this, see, for example, [this blog post at auth0.com](https://auth0.com/blog/browser-behavior-changes-what-developers-need-to-know/).
 To achieve this, you need to add this to `opensearch_dashboards.yml`/`kibana.yml`:

 ```yaml
 searchguard.cookie.isSameSite: None
 searchguard.cookie.secure: true
 ```

-Finally, you need to excempt the Dashboards/Kibana endpoints with which the IdP interacts from the Dashboards/Kibana XSRF protection.
-If your `opensearch_dashboards.yml`/`kibana.yml` does not contain yet the key
+Finally, you need to exempt the Dashboards/Kibana endpoints with which the IdP interacts from the Dashboards/Kibana XSRF protection.
+If your `opensearch_dashboards.yml`/`kibana.yml` does not contain the key
 `server.xsrf.whitelist`, please add this:

 ```yaml
 server.xsrf.whitelist: ["/searchguard/saml/acs", "/searchguard/saml/logout"]
 ```

 If `opensearch_dashboards.yml`/`kibana.yml`  already contains the key, make sure that the array contains the values `"/searchguard/saml/acs", "/searchguard/saml/logout"`.

 ## Activate the Setup

-In order to activate the setup, do the following:
+To activate the setup, do the following:

-- If you needed to edit `opensearch_dashboards.yml`/`kibana.yml`, make sure that you restart the Dashboards/Kibana instance.
+- If you edited `opensearch_dashboards.yml`/`kibana.yml`, make sure that you restart the Dashboards/Kibana instance.
 - Use `sgadmin` to upload the new `sg_frontend_config.yml` file to Search Guard.

 That's it.
-If you navigate in a browser to your Dashboards/Kibana instance, you should be directed to the IdP login page.
+If you navigate your Dashboards/Kibana instance in a browser, you should be directed to the IdP login page.